Europia79/BombArena/README.md

 Base & Region Setup
 ---
-The Demolition plugin needs some kind of way to identify bases and assign players to a base that they must defend...
-Consequently, since they're assigned to a base, they are NOT allowed to destroy their own base.
+The Demolition plugin needs some kind of way to identify bases and assign players to a base that they must defend... and to make sure players cannot arbitrarily destroy ANY base they find (like their own), but rather, force them to find and destroy the other teams base.

 This is how you make bases that this plugin can read:

 First, make a WorldGuard region with //wand and/or //pos1 //pos2 //hpos1 //hpos2.